wawiesel/olm/examples/quick2/report.rst

 {{model.name}}
 ==========================================================================================

 A 2D t-depl quarter assembly model for a Pressurized Water Reactor of the Westinghouse 17x17 type.

-Fixed parameters used in this library generation are as follows.

-- xslib: cross section library used in the neutron transport calculation
-- addnux: nuclide set to perform high-fidelity self-shielding for

-The values used in this ORIGEN reactor library are as follows.

-{{params.summary}}

-The interpolation dimensions available are as follows.

-{{library.summary}}
+{{summary.lib}}

 Sources
 -------